The Road Less Traveled

 Episode #35.
 Host Jonathan Hughes has two conversations about unique paths when planning for college.
 He first talks to Ellen Ullman.
 She is the mother of a student who is enrolled at Michigan State University.
 After learning the cost difference between in-state and out-of-state tuitions the Ullmans decided to move to Michigan.
 After, he talks to Gracie Rosenberg, who was a dual enrollment student at Franklin County Technical High School and Greenfield Community College.
 You’ll first hear their initial conversation from a previous episode and then a follow-up from this past summer.
 If you enjoy the MEFA Podcast, please leave us a review.

-Listen on apple podcasts Listen on google podcasts Listen on spotify
+Listen on apple podcasts Listen on spotify

 Resources Mentioned in this Episode